VJAI/Story_For_Next_Movie/The_Mask_Man.md

-# The Human Predator
+# The Mask Man

-> The world needs cure and I've one! - Predator
+> The world needs cure and I've one! - The Mask Man

 ## The Box